svaarala/duktape-wiki/GettingStartedLineProcessing.md

 duk_get_prop_string(ctx, -1 /*index*/, "processLine");
 ```

-The first call pushes the Ecmascript global object to the value stack.
+The first call pushes the ECMAScript global object to the value stack.
 The second call looks up `processLine` property of the global object (which
 the script in `process.js` has defined).
 The `-1` argument is an index to
 the value stack; negative values refer to stack elements starting from the